Christian James

 Christian James (born October 23, 1996) is an American professional basketball player for Trotamundos of the Venezuelan SuperLiga.
 He played college basketball for the Oklahoma Sooners.

 Early life

 James began training with former NBA player John Lucas II in eighth grade.
-He attended Bellaire High School in Bellaire, Texas.
+He attended Bellaire High School in Bellaire, Texas, but graduated from Jack Yates Highschool.
 As a junior, he averaged 20 points and eight rebounds per game, earning District MVP honors.
 James suffered a broken tibia in his left leg during an Amateur Athletic Union game before his senior season.
 Due to the injury, he was limited to two games as a senior.
 James committed to play college basketball for Oklahoma over offers from Oregon, Houston, Oklahoma State, LSU and Maryland.

 College career

 As a freshman at Oklahoma, James helped his team reach the Final Four round of the 2016 NCAA tournament.
 He posted 2.9 points and 1.7 rebounds per game but began to produce more later in the season.
 He was expected to replace Buddy Hield as a sophomore but struggled to shoot the ball, averaging 7.9 points per game and shooting 36 percent from the field.
 As a junior, James became a regular starter and averaged 11.9 points and 4.5 rebounds per game.
 He was placed in a leading role in his senior season with the departure of Trae Young.
 In his season opener on November 9, 2018, James scored a career-high 29 points in a 91–76 win over Texas–Rio Grande Valley.
 As a senior, he averaged 14.6 points and 6.2 rebounds per game, earning Third Team All-Big 12 honors.